Aman Ali (comedian): Early life

-Ali was born on March 27, 1985, in Reynoldsburg, Ohio, United States; into an immigrant Indian Muslim family.
+Ali was born on March 27, 1985, and grew up in Reynoldsburg, Ohio, United States within an immigrant Indian Muslim family.
 He attended Gahanna Lincoln High School.
 In 2006, he graduated from Kent State University with a degree in Journalism and Mass Communication.

 His parents are from India.
 His father first came to the United States in the 1960s, his mother came to the United States in the 1970s.
 He has four brothers.

 Ali's father went to college in India, majoring in civil engineering intending to design bridges and roads.
 He came to America to find better opportunities.
 He moved to Chicago to pursue a degree in civil engineering.
 He would take classes during the day and work night shifts at the factory.
 After being offered a manager position and an opportunity to own doughnut stores, with being newly married and a child on the way, his father left school.

 Journalism career

-Ali started his career as a multimedia producer and reporter in Washington, D.C. for The Hill in the Capitol Hill neighborhood and then worked for Gannett news in New York before writing for Reuters.
+Ali started his career as a multimedia producer and reporter in Washington, D.C., for The Hill in the Capitol Hill neighborhood and then worked for Gannett news in New York before writing for Reuters.

 He has travelled across the United States covering presidential races, Hurricane Katrina recovery efforts in New Orleans, and hula festivals in Hawaii.

 Ali appeared on media outlets such as CNN, HBO, ABC News, and NPR.

 Ali has written articles for newspapers and magazines in the greater New York City area.
 Ali has also made several appearances on CNN, NPR and many other news outlets.

-Ali is a talented writer in third person and his published work can be seen throughout this page.
+Ali is a talented writer and his published work can be seen throughout this page.

-Ali is currently a Digital Products Specialist for the National Basketball Association.
+Ali was a Digital Products Specialist for the National Basketball Association.